Anxiety disordersPanic disorder; Phobias; Panic attacks

 People with anxiety disorders are more likely to see a family doctor before a mental health specialist, since their symptoms are often physical.
 Symptoms can include muscle tension, trembling, twitching, aching, soreness, cold and clammy hands, dry mouth, sweating, nausea or diarrhea, or urinary frequency.
 Anxiety attacks can mimic or accompany nearly every acute disorder of the heart or lungs, including heart attacks, heart arrhythmia, and angina (chest pain).
 In fact, nearly all individuals with panic disorders and panic attacks are convinced that their symptoms are physical and possibly life-threatening.

-Some patients who enter the emergency room with chest pain, and who have a low-to-moderate risk for a heart attack, are actually suffering from panic attacks:
+Some people who enter the emergency room with chest pain, and who have a low-to-moderate risk for a heart attack, are actually suffering from panic attacks:

 - Women who are having an actual heart attack or acute heart problem are much more likely to be misdiagnosed as having an anxiety attack than are men with similar symptoms.